muhammedgenc/SWE599-Project/README.md

 This repository will be used for the course project of SWE599 course of Sofware Engineering Mastery Program of Bogazici University.

-Project codes are in the master branch.
+Project codes are in the main branch.